MilenaMar/MagicTG-Client/README.md

 ## Description
-Web Applocation that allows the organizers of Magic the Gathering events, to post tournaments and players can confirm their participation on these events.
+Web Application that allows the organizers of Magic the Gathering events to post tournaments and players can confirm their participation on these events.